- Elephants for Good Luck – Elephant Symbolism

 Many believe that a bracelet made from elephant hair will bring good luck.

-Elephants have been admired by humans for many centuries.
-They are intelligent animals.
+These animals have been admired by humans for many centuries.
+They are intelligent.

 Elephants have the largest brains of all mammals.
 Elephants master the task of using tools.
 They have a suburb memory.